makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-1. airport must accept land from planes /n
+1. airport must land planes /n
+2. airport must launch planes /n
-2. airport must accept launch from planes /n airport must reject planes when full /n airport must reject planes when stormy /n airport must accept planes when it isn't full and it is sunny /n
+3. airport must have a capacity /n airport must not launch planes when empty airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n

 1a. irb